 How to Become a Counselor in Idaho

 Idaho counseling licensure requires that most types of counselors earn a master’s degree that meets coursework requirements for the specific practice area.
+There are various counseling schools in Idaho that offer programs that meet state requirements.
+Prospective counselors may also be able to meet requirements with a program based in another state.
 Some licenses also require prospective counselors to meet experience and testing requirements.

 1. Choose which area of counseling to pursue.